Who we are

 FAQ

-Hearing instrument specialists complete a program offered by a college and offer adult hearing tests and hearing aid dispensing.
-They are represented by an association, but not regulated by a college.
-The difference between the two is an association represent members’ interests while a regulatory college represents the public’s interests.
+A Hearing Instrument Specialist completes a college diploma program and primarily provides adult hearing tests and hearing aid dispensing.
+They are represented by an association, not a regulatory college.

 Hearing Test (Over 60) | Free |